Locations:

 May cause fewer allergic reactions

 With any kind of injection, you may be curious about possible side effects.
-While it’s rare, some people may also experience allergic reactions to Botox, like hives, itching or wheezing.
+While it’s rare, some people experience allergic reactions to Botox, like hives, itching or wheezing.
 Some have claimed that Xeomin can reduce that risk.

 “With this purified form, the belief is that the risk for allergic reactions is also less with Xeomin compared to traditional Botox,” Dr. Ranasinghe adds.